snclucas/battlekitten/README.md

 Battlekitten.com - your private pages

-Node/Express app to create pages, perform client-side encyption the nsave the encrypted text to the server.
+Node/Express app to create pages, perform client-side encyption then save the encrypted text to the server.

+Pages can have an expiry and go-live date.